ibm-cloud-docs/satellite/use-case.md

 ## Communications use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-communications}

-This use case is applicable to the communications industry.
+{{site.data.keyword.satelliteshort}} supports the following use case for the communications industry.
 {: shortdesc}

 ### Multi-access edge computing (MEC) platform support service